-“I needed something to fill my time after having retired, had a heart attack and having finished all the jobs in the house.
-So, eighteen months ago, I started volunteering and I get an awful lot from it “
+“I needed something to fill my time after having retired and finished all the jobs in the house.
+So eighteen months ago, I started volunteering and I get an awful lot from it “

 After a long career with the police and in business, John retired and moved to Macclesfield.
 He openly admits that he needed something to fill his days.
 Thus, he decided to come to the Hospice to offer his services.

 John volunteers regularly on the ward.
-During his shifts he helps with mealtimes, making beds, the tea trolley round, filling up supplies, sorting laundry generally helping with whatever staff need help with, and to offer patients a listening ear.
+During his shifts he helps with mealtimes, making beds, filling up supplies, sorting laundry, and doing whatever staff need help with, and offering patients a listening ear.